 Where can I get more information about CliftonStrengths?

-The CPD and CliftonStrengths for Students websites have useful tools to help you learn more about the strengths approach.
+The and CliftonStrengths for Students websites have useful tools to help you learn more about the strengths approach.
 You are able to read the CliftonStrengths for Students book for free online once you have set up an account on the CliftonStrengths website and taken the CliftonStrengths for Students assessment.
 Sign in to your account, click on the Resources tab, then Research & Reports, and scroll down to find the “CliftonStrengths for Students”.

 Why is there a timer for each statement?
 What if I did not have time to choose a response?